 337 Lafayette St, New York, NY 10012, USA

-J2 is a store that has been at the centre of Vancouver’s streetwear universe for some time now.
+J2 is a store that has been at the center of Vancouver’s streetwear universe for some time now.
 It’s packed to the rafters with sought after labels spanning from Raf Simons to Stüssy, so much so, in fact, that it’s had to set up a separate arm to accommodate all of its sneakers.

 Sneakerbox is the place to go for rare models and limited releases, alongside retro trainers from the likes of Air Jordan and Adidas.
 To cope with demand, there are now two locations in the city, and it’s not uncommon to see queues outside both on a drop day.